-With physical distancing causing many providers to move their services online, the need for iPads, Galaxy Tabs and other tablets has increased.
-Fortunately, the NDIS has recognised the vital role these devices play in ensuring you can continue to receive supports throughout COVID-19, so they have made it possible to pay for them using your NDIS funding – in this article we explore how.
+With many providers partially moving their services online, the need for iPads, Galaxy Tabs and other tablets has increased.
+Fortunately, the NDIA have recognised the vital role these devices play in ensuring you can receive supports, so they have made it possible to pay for them using your NDIS funding – in this article we explore how.

 When will the NDIS fund an iPad?

 While the NDIS have made it easier to purchase an iPad using your NDIS funds, you still need to be able to show that it’s specifically needed because of your disability and is a reasonable and necessary purchase.